 Market risk refers to the risk that a change in the level of one or more market prices, rates, indices, implied volatilities (the price volatility of the underlying instrument imputed from option prices), correlations or other market factors, such as market liquidity, will result in losses for a position or portfolio.
-Generally, the Company incurs market risk as a result of trading and client facilitation activities where a substantial majority of the Company's Value-at-Risk ("VaR") for market risk exposures is generated.
+Generally, the Company incurs market risk as a result of trading, investing, and client facilitation activities where a substantial majority of the Company's market risk exposures is generated.